finnito/Science/content/12phy/as91171/9-circular-motion.md

 - Newton's Laws of Motion tell us that __an acceleration is always caused by an unbalanced force (non-zero net force).__
 - Therefore, centripetal (_center-seeking_) acceleration is caused by an unbalanced force which continuously pulls the object towards the center. __Centripetal (_center-seeking_) force__.
+- Net force and acceleration vectors point in the same direction.

 ---